View app performance statistics

 - Daily upgrades by device: Devices upgraded from an older version to the latest version of the app in the past day

-- Total installs by user: Total number of unique users who have ever installed this app on one or more of their devices - only one install is counted per user, regardless of how many different devices they installed it on.
+- Total installs by user: Total number of unique users who have ever installed this app on one or more of their devices.
+Only one install is counted per user, regardless of how many different devices they installed it on.
 Includes users who uninstalled the app later.

 - Daily installs by user: Unique users who installed the app on one or more of their devices for the first time in the past day

 - Daily uninstalls by user: Unique users who uninstalled the app from all of their devices in the past day

 - Average rating: Average star rating this app received across all ratings submitted

 - Cumulative average rating: Average star rating this app received across all ratings submitted up to and including the past day.
 For each user submitting a rating, only their most recent rating of the app is counted.

-Tip: To see individual star ratings and reviews for your app, click Ratings & Reviews on the left menu.
+Tip: To see individual star ratings and reviews for your app, go to your Ratings & Reviews page.